Visa Traveler

 • Visa is NOT EXEMPT, but you are eligible to apply for Visa ON ARRIVAL or Armenia eVisa (Egypt, India and Iraq passport holders)

-• VOA or eVisa fee is 3,000 AMD, valid for 21 days, single-entry (OR) 15,000 AMD, valid for 120 days, single-entry
+• VOA fee is 11 USD, valid for 21 days, single-entry

 • Official source: Ministry of Foreign Affairs of Armenia

-Personal experience: I have been to Armenia using e-Visa.
-Having a US visa in order to apply for e-Visa is a new requirement for Indian, Egyptian and Iraqi passport holders.
+Personal experience: I have been to Armenia using eVisa.
+Having a US visa in order to apply for eVisa is a new requirement for Indian, Egyptian and Iraqi passport holders.

 —